Ravi Mohan: Acting career

-1993–2008: Debut success
+1989–2008: Debut and success

-Ravi acted as a child actor in two Telugu films: Bava Bavamaridi and Palnati Pourusham, which were produced by his father.
-Jayam Ravi made his acting debut in the action-masala film Jayam, produced by his father and directed by his brother Mohan Raja.
+Ravi acted as a child actor in three films including two Telugu films: Oru Thottil Sabadham (1989), Bava Bavamaridi (1993) and Palnati Pourusham (1993), which were all produced by his father.

+Ravi made his lead acting debut in the action-masala film Jayam, produced by his father and directed by his brother Mohan Raja.
 It was a remake of the 2002 Telugu film of the same name.
 His next venture was the sentimental drama M. Kumaran Son Of Mahalakshmi (2004), the remade version of the Telugu film Amma Nanna O Tamila Ammayi, in which he starred alongside Asin Thottumkal.
 Of Ravi's performance, a critic from Sify wrote that he "makes you want to see more of him", while The Hindu's Malathi Rangarajan noted that he came out with an "appreciable portrayal throughout".
 The film, considered a family entertainer, received the Tamil Nadu State Film Special Award for Best Film and fetched Ravi himself the Tamil Nadu State Film Award for Best Actor.
-It also emerged a financial success.
+It also emerged a financial success and he changed his stage name to Jayam Ravi.

-His next release, Daas (2005), another action-masala flick, and his first original film following two remakes, featured him as a football player.
+His next release, Daas (2005), a romantic action, featured him as a football player.
 The film took an even bigger opening than his previous ones.
 Sify's reviewer described his performance as "impressive", calling Ravi a "hundred percent convincing as an action hero".
 Mazhai, a remake of the Telugu film Varsham, was his other release that year, which was "lukewarm" at the box office.